danielhufnagle/PEP2024CV/README.md

-# PEP2024CV
+# PEPSoftwareTeam
-For CV team
+For PEP Software Team